tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ### Generating / Obtaining a User Access Tokens

 These tokens must be generated by you on a trusted service that authenticates your application users and issues user access tokens with the Administration client library.
 You can generate these in a number of ways but using our SDKs is the easiest way.
-Please see our guide on [creating and managing user access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) for more information.
+For more information, see our guide on [creating and managing user access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) for more information.

-For more information on this see our conceptual documentation on [client and server architecture](https://docs.microsoft.com/azure/communication-services/concepts/client-and-server-architecture) conceptual documentation to learn more about our architectural considerations.

 ### Using a User Access Token in a request